MorphDiv/TeDDi_sample/Reports/ttr/get_word_ttr.md

-Generate word type-token ratios and mean word length for the 100LC corpora
+Generate word type-token ratios and mean word length for the TeDDi corpora
 ================
 Steven Moran